m-01101101/product-analytics/recommendation-systems/readme.md

 Recommending items similar to items a user has liked in the past.
 We need a notion of similarity between items.

 Content based recommendations, prioritises items with similar attributes.
 This allows you to recommend new items, as well as leveraging a long-tail of items.
+Content filtering works well when we have a lot of information about the items, but not much data on how people feel about them.

 Encode attributes as a vector to easily calculate distance and similarity between items;